“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Werewolf blood?
 In me?”
 Madeline choked.
 “Are you kidding?!”

 “I wish I was, though it should be too diluted to be effective.
-You haven’t even the slightest scent of shapeshifter about you, which means there is something more to you, something tied to your platelet mystery I’m sure, but I honestly don’t have a clue what it could be.
+You haven’t even the slightest scent of shapeshifter about you, which means there is something more to you, something tied to your platelet mystery I’m sure, but I honestly don’t have a clue as to what it might be.
 That aside, there’s a more pressing issue now.
-If you have a rapport with the blade, that means you can use its primary ability.
-It opens gates.”
+If you have a rapport with the blade, that means you can use its primary ability; opening gates.”

 “Wherever the original wielder synced it to.
-I suggest not using it anymore.
+I suggest not using it.
 No telling what's involved opening a gate, but I imagine you don’t want to end up there accidentally.”

 “Not particularly, no. I am surprised Levi didn’t at least tell me this.
 Seems a lot more important than knowing who Taro was.”